mattwar/UnionTypes/README.md

 #### UnionTypesAttribute
 Use this attribute (in addition to Union attribute) to indicate other types to be include as discriminated union cases.
+Instead of using this attribute, you can alternatively declare a partial factory method for the external type.

 #### UnionTags
 Use this attribute (in addition to Union attribiute) to declare names of individual cases that carry no state (equivalent to enum names)
+Instead of using this attribute, you can alternatively declare a partial parameterless factory method for this case.

 ### Examples

 #### Union type with nested case types
+Any record type declared within the body of the struct automatically becomes a case type of the union.

 ```CSharp
 [Union]
 public partial struct MyUnion